≡ Menu

 Now will a Chesapeake Bay Retriever be right for you?

-That we just don’t know, but in an effort to help you determine whether a “Chessie” will be right for you, we did want to take a moment and go over some of the pros and cons of this breed, as well as discuss in further detail where they originated from, as well as why they were created, so that you would have a better idea if this dog might be right for you and your family!
+That we don’t know, but to help you determine whether a “Chessie” will be right for you, we did want to take a moment and go over some of the pros and cons of this breed, as well as discuss in further detail where they originated from, as well as why they were created, so that you would have a better idea if this dog might be right for you and your family!

 Chesapeake Bay Retriever Origins